Back to resources

 This has consequences down the line when a customer doesn't receive their order when expected.
 This may result in the customer contacting customer service resources to resolve the issue.

-Due to the nature of business-to-business eCommerce, B2B SCM must meet stricter deadlines.
+Due to the nature of B2B eCommerce, B2B SCM must meet stricter deadlines.
 While the consumer in B2C may want their product as soon as possible, the business in B2B needs the product by a specific time and day to run its own operations from there.

 Advantages of B2B SCM